My name is Sarah Kay Hoffman – A Gutsy Girl – and this is my story.

 • took the GI’s advice that “food didn’t matter,” but suppositories and medication would help

-• quickly realized that suppositories and medication didn’t help, in fact, they made me worse so I QUIT all Colitis suppositories forever
+• quickly realized that suppositories and medication didn’t help, in fact, they made me worse so I QUIT all suppositories forever

 In 2009, I found a nutritionist and I worked with her for several months.